Qiaoyi-Li/FiniteMPS.jl/docs/src/tutorial/Heisenberg.md

 ```
 Here `bspace = Rep[SU₂](0 => 1)` is the space of left boundary bond, `0` is the SU(2) quantum number of the total MPS, and `1` is the multiplicity of the trivial representation, therefore this setup indicates the total MPS is a SU(2) scalar.

 `aspace` is the space of bulk bonds.
-Note the fusing of physical space and bond space leads to a constrain due to symmetry.
-For example, the SU(2) quantum numbers of the bonds  exhibit a integer/half integer oscillation, as the physical space exactly shifts the quantum number by 1/2.
+Note the fusion of physical space and bond space leads to a constrain due to symmetry.
+For example, the SU(2) quantum numbers of the bonds  exhibit a integer/half integer oscillation, as the physical space exactly shifts the bond quantum number by 1/2.
 Here we use a larger (with redundancy) initial bond space so that contraction of bond indices gives a non-vanished result.

 ```@example Heisenberg
 # DMRG